 Shoulders relaxed and the deep sigh returned.
 A blessed lesson to remember again.
 No pizza crumbs or peeling teflon involved.

 I was gratefully content for the lesson.
-God, in His grace, didn’t mention the lab class that would soon follow.
+God, in His grace, didn’t mention the practical lab class that was soon to follow.